-- Matriculated PAS students must have a history and physical examination completed by a licensed physician (M.D. or D.O.), PA-C, or NP within 4-6 months of matriculating into the PAS program stating no restrictions for participation in supervised clinical practice experiences (SCPE's). - The student must sign a record release form, so that the final page stating no restrictions may be forwarded to the PAS program and future clinical sites for supervised clinical practice experiences (SCPE's).
+- Matriculated PAS students must have a history and physical examination completed by a licensed physician (M.D. or D.O.), PA-C, or NP, 4-6 months of matriculating into the PAS program.
+This document must state there are no restrictions for student participating in supervised clinical practice experiences (SCPE's). - The student must sign a record release form, so that the final page stating no restrictions may be forwarded to the PAS program and future clinical sites for supervised clinical practice experiences (SCPE's).

 Restrictions by the medical provider may result in the student's admission status in the PAS program being revoked.
-The student will have the option to set up a meeting with the PAS program committee to discuss the restrictions and potential consequences related to completion of program requirements.
-The PAS program committee will decide the admission status of the student.
+The student will have the option to set up a meeting with the PAS program to discuss the restrictions and potential consequences related to completion of program requirements.
+The PAS program will decide the admission status of the student.